adr1enbe4udou1n/blog/content/posts/17-build-your-kubernetes-cluster-part-8/index.md

 Build your self-hosted Kubernetes cluster and be free from any SaaS solutions by following this opinionated guide 🎉
 {{< /lead >}}

-1. K6
+1. FluxCD
-2. Load balancing sample app (database clustering case)
-3. Jaeger & Elasticsearch (traefik sample)
-4. Tracing test inside app
+2. Kubeseal
+3. Testing with previous app

-## Final check 🎊🏁🎊
+## 7th check ✅

-Congratulation if you're getting that far !!!

-You have a complete CI/CD flexible solution, HA ready and not that expensive.
+You now have a GitOps ready cluster for any apps deployment, let's go further with load testing and tracing on [next part]({{< ref "/posts/18-build-your-kubernetes-cluster-part-9" >}}).